 Ron Li is an internal medicine physician and Clinical Assistant Professor of Medicine (Hospital Medicine and Biomedical Informatics) at Stanford University School of Medicine.
 He is an attending physician on the university teaching service, where he cares for hospitalized patients and trains medical students and residents at Stanford Hospital.
-He is also the Medical Informatics Director for Clinical Integration of Artificial Intelligence at Stanford Health Care, and his work is centered around the design, implementation, and evaluation of novel systems of care delivery that can be enabled by AI.
+He is also the Medical Informatics Director for Digital Health and AI Clinical Integration at Stanford Health Care, where his work is centered around the design, implementation, and evaluation of novel digitally enabled systems of care delivery.
 He received his MD from Northwestern University and completed his residency in internal medicine and fellowship in clinical informatics at Stanford University School of Medicine.
 He is Board Certified in Internal Medicine and Clinical Informatics.

 Jacob Schwarz – Neuroscience Drug Discovery

 Jacob Schwarz has over 20 years of medicinal chemistry experience and has held positions of increasing importance in the Parke-Davis, Pfizer, and Genentech organizations.
 He is currently Head of Chemistry at ESCAPE Bio, a clinical stage company developing novel, precisely targeted therapies for genetic neurodegenerative diseases.
 Jake is currently Chair of the American Chemical Society’s Division of Medicinal Chemistry.
 He received a PhD from Colorado State University under the guidance of A. I. Meyers, followed by an NIH postdoctoral fellowship in the laboratories of Samuel Danishefsky at Memorial Sloan-Kettering Cancer Center.